-Property and Equipment
+Property, and Equipment

-Property and equipment consist of equipment, computers and software, furniture and fixtures, and rental escooters, ebikes and emopeds.
-Property and equipment are stated at cost less accumulated depreciation.
+Property, and equipment consist of equipment, computers and software, furniture and fixtures, and rental electric vehicles including vehicles leased under finance leases.
+Property, and equipment are stated at cost less accumulated depreciation.
 Depreciation is computed using a straight-line method over the estimated useful life of the related asset.
 Depreciation for property and equipment commences once they are ready for our intended use.
 Maintenance and repairs are charged to expense as incurred, and improvements and betterments are capitalized.
 When assets are retired or otherwise disposed of, the cost and accumulated depreciation are removed from the consolidated balance sheet and any resulting gain or loss is reflected in the consolidated statement of operations in the period realized.